RemiJonathan/Englympis2022WebDev/input/README_EN.md

 - Location of the festival (Montreal)
 - The logo of the festival (your pick)
 - A menu with these different options:
   - Tickets
-    - Programmation
+  - Schedule
   - Practical info
     - FAQ
     - Contact Us
 - A countdown to the start of the event (January 26, 2023)